BadDNA/protocols/ctab-dna-extraction.md

 10. Mix well by shaking

 11. Place in freezer for 15 m to overnight.
 We have better yields overnight.
+But, there are more contaminants in overnight incubations.

 12. Centrifuge for 3 m at >10,000 RPM (or max for plate-centrifuge)